CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-3.md

 ---
-title: "Writing a modular machine learning workflow"
+title: "ML 3: Building a modular workflow"
-summary: Write a workflow template to run a machine learning model with several steps.
+summary: Write a workflow with several steps that trains a machine learning model.
 weight: 5
 ---

 # ML Tutorial 3: Building a modular Orquestra workflow

-In the previous tutorial you learned how to write a simple workflow with one step, which trained a machine learning model in sklearn.
-In this tutorial you'll learn to write a more complex workflow, one with more steps and which passes artifats (data) between the steps.
+In the previous [tutorial](http://docs.orquestra.io/tutorials/ml-basic-2) you learned how to write a simple workflow with one step, which trained a machine learning model in sklearn.
+In this tutorial you'll learn to write a more complex workflow, one with more steps and which passes artifacts (data) between the steps.

 ![](../../img/tutorials/ML_Workflow3.png)